-Choose the unit and convert freely between imperial and metric system.
+Choose the unit and convert freely between imperial and metric systems.
 Our calculator contains:

 Don't forget to check other great tools in our collection, such as weight or length converter and the dimensional analysis calculator.
-If you need the converter for changing weight to volume in the recipe - use these grams to cups or density calculators.
+If you need the converter for changing weight to volume in a recipe - use the grams to cups or density calculators.

 Volume conversion chart

-One quick way of changing imperial volume units to most popular metric one - millilitres, is using this conversion chart:
+One quick way of changing imperial volume units to the most popular metric, one milliliter, is using this conversion chart:

-There are many other volume conversion charts and tables available on the web, but thanks to that calculator you don't need it anymore.
+There are many other volume conversion charts and tables available on the web, but thanks to this calculator, you don't need them anymore.